How Americans Consume Political Media In Election Season

 Has this research inspired you to start sharing your own thoughts?
 Whether you’d like to start your own politically-focused podcast or dip into another genre, you can produce it end-to-end with no fuss with Podcastle.

-Check out our step by step guide on how to start your own podcast - and there’s no need to worry about fancy equipment.
+Check out our step-by-step guide on how to start your own podcast - and there’s no need to worry about fancy equipment.
 Podcastle's AI Audio Enhancer Magic Dust will transform your low-quality audio recordings into studio-level sound, with impressive noise cancellation to deliver clean, crisp audio.

 Methodology

-Podcastle conducted a survey of 1,000 US general population respondents to understand how they’re consuming, engaging and sharing political news and media in light of the 2024 election season.
+March 2024: Podcastle conducted a survey of 1,000 US general population respondents to understand how they’re consuming, engaging and sharing political news and media in light of the 2024 election season.
 A text analysis was used to summarize open text questions and provide a ranked overview of the most common themes or threads.

 Questions were multiple choice, with the option to provide qualitative data where needed.
 Respondents were split by multiple demographics, including age, generation, political ideology, and the state they reside in, to find key statistics.